 \subsubsection{$\steanecode$ Steane code}

-The $\steanecode$ Steane code \cite{steane1996multiple} protects against a single bit-flip or phase-flip on $n=7$ physical qubits encoding $k=1$ logical qubits.
+The $\steanecode$ Steane code \cite{steane1996multiple} protects against a single bit-flip or phase-flip on $n=7$ physical qubits encoding $k=1$ logical qubit.
 The Steane code is a CSS code constructed from the classical $\left[7, 4, 3 \right] $ Hamming code and its dual.

-Pauli operators generating the stabilizer group are listed in TABLE \ref{gen_stabilizer_steane}.
+Pauli operators generating the stabilizer group are listed in Table \ref{gen_stabilizer_steane}.
 The Steane code is a {\it dual-containing} code implying that $H_\qcode^Z = H_\qcode^X$.
 In the binary representation, with stabilizers arranged as rows, we have the quantum parity-check matrices \be H_\qcode^Z = H_\qcode^X = \left[

-\right] \ee The Steane code has distance 3, and therefore weight-3 minimal weight generators of its normalizer group listed in TABLE \ref{gen_normalizer_steane}.
-The weight-4 normalizers are in the stabilizer, obtained by the product of all three generators of each error type in TABLE \ref{gen_stabilizer_steane}.
+\right] \ee The Steane code has distance 3, and the minimal weight generators of its normalizer group, of weight 3, are listed in Table \ref{gen_normalizer_steane}.
+The weight-4 normalizers are in the stabilizer, obtained by the product of all three generators of each error type in Table \ref{gen_stabilizer_steane}.

 The Steane code is non-degenerate, meaning that correctable error patterns have a unique error syndrome.
-A lookup table pairing error syndromes to error patterns is shown in TABLE \ref{steane_lookup} in the case of bit-flips.
+A lookup table pairing error syndromes to error patterns is shown in Table \ref{steane_lookup} in the case of bit-flips.